 Networking and becoming friends with bloggers in your niche can help you promote your blog posts in a couple of different ways.

 The first way is to provide each other with blog marketing strategies.
 Since you’re in the same niche, it makes sense that the successful promotional tactics used by one person will work for the other as well.
 Sharing ideas gives you the opportunity to help each other grow.

 The second way is by providing links to each other’s blog posts.
 You’ll find many bloggers out there that do that today.
 These are called “backlinks.”
 Exchanging links with someone will give you both the opportunity to earn each other’s audiences and obtain a higher post reach than before.

 Also, from an SEO perspective, the more backlinks you have going to your blog posts, the higher the rank of your posts on Google for various keywords.
 To find out more about backlinks, check out Brian Dean’s Definitive Guide to Link Building.
 He has an entire website dedicated to helping you get more backlinks on your blog!

-If there’s one thing I want you to take away from this blog, it’s that there are is no “one” blog marketing strategy that will work effectively on all blogs.
+If there’s one thing we want you to take away from this blog, it’s that there is no “one” blog marketing strategy that will work effectively on all blogs.
 Since every blog is different, some promotion techniques may work much better in generating blog traffic than others.

-I hope this blog post inspired you to try some new blog marketing strategies.
+We hope this blog post inspired you to try some new ways to increase blog traffic.
 It’s now your time to find out the best way to promote your blog posts!